gowri-279/Devora/README.md

 * Handling authorization issues
 * Troubleshooting differences between local and deployed environments

-The answers are evaluated using project-relevant context.
+The answers are evaluated using project-relevant context from the available project knowledge.

 The resulting evaluation can include: